vowsjs/api-easy/README.md

   }).export(module);
 </pre>

-This same code can be implemented like this using RESTeasy:
+This same code can be implemented like this using APIeasy:

 <pre>
-  var RESTeasy = require('rest-easy'),
+  var APIeasy = require('api-easy'),
       assert = require('assert');

-  var suite = RESTeasy.describe('your/awesome/api');
+  var suite = APIeasy.describe('your/awesome/api');

   suite.discuss('When using your awesome API')
        .discuss('and your awesome resource')